spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 > Orange or gray status: Hover over the workload optimization status to view more details in a tooltip.

-> If a workload is attached to an activated right-sizing rule, no vCPU / memory recommendations or Potential monthly max.
+> If a workload is fully optimized, there are no vCPU / memory recommendations or Potential monthly max.
 Savings are displayed for the workload because Ocean is already optimizing it.

 The graphical display above the list shows the breakdown of these workload optimization statuses.